Brigham Young University

 temperature applications, strain sensing, bend sensing, and chemical

 sensing.
 He has developed compact and high speed electronics systems for FBG sensor interrogation.
-He has also develop electric field sensors using optical fiber.
+He has also developed electric field sensors using optical fiber.

 ECE191 New Student Seminar